ODiogoSilva/TriFusion/README.md

 ### Installation from source

 TriFusion is on [PyPi](https://pypi.python.org/pypi/trifusion/) and can be easily installed with `pip`.
-If you want to use the only the command line version run this command on any operating system with `pip`.

 ```
+# Install locally, without sudo permissions, using the --user flag
 pip install trifusion --user
 ```

+Note that TriFusion is a python2 application, so make sure that your `pip` is from the correct python version.
+If python3 is the default installation on your machine, you may need to run `pip2` instead.

-For additional installation information or if you want to install the complete TriFusion package, [follow these instructions according to your operating system](https://github.com/ODiogoSilva/TriFusion/wiki/Install-from-source).
+**By itself, this command will only install the command line version of TriFusion.
+If you want to install the complete TriFusion package with the GUI libraries, [follow these instructions according to your operating system](https://github.com/ODiogoSilva/TriFusion/wiki/Install-from-source).**

 ___